hyperhq/docs.hyper.sh-pi/FAQ/privacy_policy.md

 Hyper.sh uses commonly-used information-gathering tools, such as cookies and Web beacons, to collect information as you navigate the Company’s Web site (“Web Site Navigational Information”).
 This section describes the types of Web Site Navigational Information that may be collected on the Company’s Web site and how this information may be used.

 - `4.1` Cookies – Hyper.sh uses cookies to make interactions with the Company’s Web site easy and meaningful.
 When you visit the Company’s Web site, Hyper’s servers send a cookie to your computer.
 Standing alone, cookies do not personally identify you.
 They merely recognize your Web browser.
-Unless you choose to identify yourself to Hyper, either by responding to a promotional offer, opening an account, or filling out a Web form (such as a “Contact Me” or a “30 Day Free Trial” Web form), you remain anonymous to the Company.
+Unless you choose to identify yourself to Hyper.sh, either by responding to a promotional offer, opening an account, or filling out a Web form (such as a “Contact Me” or a “30 Day Free Trial” Web form), you remain anonymous to the Company.
 Hyper.sh uses cookies that are session-based and persistent-based.
 Session cookies exist only during one session.
 They disappear from your computer when you close your browser software or turn off your computer.
 Persistent cookies remain on your computer after you close your browser or turn off your computer.
-If you have chosen to identify yourself to Hyper, the Company uses session cookies containing encrypted information to allow the Company to uniquely identify you.
+If you have chosen to identify yourself to Hyper.sh, the Company uses session cookies containing encrypted information to allow the Company to uniquely identify you.
 Each time you log into the Services, a session cookie containing an encrypted, unique identifier that is tied to your account is placed your browser.
 These session cookies allow the Company to uniquely identify you when you are logged into the Services and to process your online transactions and requests.
 Session cookies are required to use the Services.
 Hyper.sh uses persistent cookies that only the Company can read and use to identify browsers that have previously visited the Company’s Web site.
 When you purchase the Services or provide the Company with personal information, a unique identifier is assigned you.
 This unique identifier is associated with a persistent cookie that the Company places on your Web browser.
 The Company is especially careful about the security and confidentiality of the information stored in persistent cookies.
 For example, the Company does not store account numbers or passwords in persistent cookies.
 If you disable your Web browser’s ability to accept cookies, you will be able to navigate the Company’s Web site, but you will not be able to successfully use the Services.
 Hyper.sh may use information from session and persistent cookies in combination with Data About Hyper.sh Customers to provide you with information about the Company and the Services.